Stevecool023/S.cool_Python/README.md

 > Calculate the volume and surface area of an inputed radius.
 > Quantity per square unit.
 > Calculate molecular weight of an atom.
+> Calculate distance of lightning after inputing speed and time.

 # Stephen@karanja.